Earn your Masters in Music at Ithaca College

 Active Students, Premier Facilities

-In the best tradition of graduate music education, you will gain expertise through private instruction, focused mentoring, and wide-ranging performances.
-Ensembles both large and small routinely perform, tour, record, entertain prominent guests, and hold master classes.
-As a graduate student, you are welcomed—even expected—to be a participant and leader in these ensembles.
+In the best tradition of graduate music education, you will gain expertise through private instruction, focused mentoring, and a wide range of coursework.

 Your experiences will also be enhanced by the College's superb performance and teaching facilities.
 Completed in 1999, the James J. Whalen Center for Music added 69,000 square feet to the existing 72,000 square feet in Ford Hall, the music school's home since 1965.
 Major spaces in the Whalen Center include